umyelab/LabGym/docs/installation/index.md

  - Git
  - A C/C++ compiler (e.g. `gcc`, `clang`, or Microsoft Visual C++)

+If you are on a Windows or Linux system with an Nvidia GPU, you will need the following installed to enable GPU-accelerated training:

+ - CUDA Toolkit 11.8
+ - cuDNN

 We recommend that you follow the instructions below for your operating system to ensure that the installation goes smoothly.
 However, if your system configuration requires that you install these dependencies in a different way,